Old Wives for New: Reception

-Like many American films of the time, Old Wives for New was subject to cuts by city and state film censorship boards.
+Edward Weitzel, in his review for The Moving Picture World, summarizes his impressions of the story thusly: The author has uncovered some of the ugliest sores on American social life and has treated his theme with absolute frankness.
+He does not attempt to excuse his characters or bring retribution on them, except in the case of [Charles Murdock].
+He merely exposes the acts of certain human beings in the way the surgeon's knife lays bare the human body, and the great American bank roll seems to have the power to heal all the mental suffering of the sinning crew.Like many American films of the time, Old Wives for New was subject to cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors issued an Adults Only permit for the film and cut, in Reel 1, the intertitle "A shrewd sensualist" etc., Reel 3, the two intertitles "With a ribbon and a feather Berkeley pays his debts" and "Suppose he didn't get you the ermine?", the incident of Mrs. Murdock pointing to a place near her in bed, Reel 4, the intertitle "No, I can't forget, I'll take you only to your apartment", all scenes of young woman in man's arms on chair, Reel 5, all scenes of young woman in man's arms on chair, young woman shooting man and all scenes of her on floor after shooting, and the four intertitles "I killed him; he was a beast", "We've got to get him to his hotel", "Hushing it up", and "I won't turn you over to the police yet".